Frequently Asked Questions Page One

 A. I think you mean a "rebutting copy"...
 Anyway, as is the case with all documents filed for tax purposes, a key object of the exercise is truthful and accurate testimony.
-The addition of a concise summary of what is meant to be understood by the rebutting document serves that purpose (and may well be necessary to its achievement); such a summary also makes clear that the document is not, and is not intended to be mistaken for, a corrected form produced by the issuer of the original 1099 (or other such form, such as a 'K-1').
-A sworn signature under that summary firmly establishes its testimonial and evidentiary nature, and again makes clear that it is a correction being submitted by the recipient of the original form, not its issuer.
+The addition of a concise summary of what is meant to be understood by the rebutting document serves that purpose (and may well be necessary to its achievement); such a summary also makes clear that the document is not, and is not intended to be mistaken for, a "corrected" form produced by the issuer of the original 1099 (or other such form, such as a 'K-1').
+The sworn signature under that summary firmly establishes its testimonial and evidentiary nature, and again makes clear that it is a correction being submitted by the recipient of the original form, not its issuer.
 An example of such a concise summary can be seen here.

 It is important to keep in mind that the rebutting forms are submitted simply as answers to the assertions of whoever issued the erroneous original form, and the addition of a summary and signature are not for the purpose of proving anything.
 Indeed, in principle, it should be enough to simply scrawl, "Not so!" across the body of the form, with a jurat beneath.
 Still, as I have said, I feel that adding the summary is important, primarily in order to make clear that what is being attested to by the original form is understood, and is being specifically rebutted.